Trump said he would "100 percent" testify under oath about his conversations with Comey

-WASHINGTON — President Donald Trump said he was "100 percent" willing to testify under oath about his conversations with former FBI Director James Comey, committing himself to testify should he be asked to do so by special counsel Robert Mueller.
+WASHINGTON — President Donald Trump said he was "100 percent" willing to testify under oath about his conversations with former FBI Director James Comey, and committed to do so if he were asked by special counsel Robert Mueller.

-Speaking at a joint press conference in the Rose Garden with Romanian President Klaus Iohannis, Trump called Comey a "leaker" and maintained that the then-FBI director lied under oath about the president asking him to drop the investigation into former National Security Advisor Michael Flynn as well as about asking a loyalty pledge.
+Speaking at a joint press conference in the Rose Garden with Romanian President Klaus Iohannis, Trump called Comey a "leaker" and maintained that the fired FBI director lied under oath about his claim the president asked him to drop the agency's investigation into former National Security Advisor Michael Flynn.

 "I didn't say that," Trump said.
 There would be "nothing wrong if I did say" something regarding Flynn, Trump said "according to everybody I read today.
 But I did not say that."